d-bl/GroundForge/Reshape-Patterns.md

 Screenshots
 -----------

-On the left: depending on the dimensions of the tile, you may have to drag the patch out of the way.
+_On the left_: depending on the dimensions of the tile, you may have to drag the patch out of the way.

-On the right: dots selected as objects, note how the toolbar indicates object mode with the first icon.
+_On the right_: dots selected as objects, note how the toolbar indicates object mode with the first icon.

-At the bottom: light blue dots and their line ends selected by their nodes, the toolbar indicates node mode with the second icon.
+_At the bottom_: light blue dots and their line ends selected by their nodes, the toolbar indicates node mode with the second icon.

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/select-dots.png)